Arthlec/AMC/README.md

 # New Marking module for AMC

-Project made by fourth year students at ESIEE Paris in 3 months.
+Project made by fourth year students at ESIEE Paris in 3 months from february to april 2019.

 - Sahar HOSSEINI
 - Roman BLOND